Crime and social criticism

 Kerstin Ekman penned a series of novels about working-class women, of which the first part, Witches’ Rings (Häxringarna) came out in 1974.
 Among her other leading works are Blackwater (Händelser vid vatten) and a trilogy, The Wolfskin (Vargskinnet), about social development in northern Sweden.
 Ekman was elected a member of the Swedish Academy in 1978, but left in 1989 in protest at its failure to support Salman Rushdie over the Satanic Verses controversy.

 Torgny Lindgren is a member of the Swedish Academy and his books have been translated into 30 languages.
 His breakthrough came in 1982 with The Way of a Serpent (Ormens väg på hälleberget), which describes life in Västerbotten, in northern Sweden, at the end of the 19th century.

 Journalist and author Majgull Axelsson has written numerous documentary books about the developing world.
 Her first novel, Far away from Nifelheim (Långt borta från Nifelheim), came out in 1994.

 Katarina Mazetti has written books in different genres.
 Several of them have been filmed and many have been translated into numerous languages.
 Her book Benny & Shrimp (Grabben i graven bredvid), from 1999, is about an odd love affair between an intellectual librarian and a simple farmer.
-In France, the book has sold 450,000 copies and is currently being produced as a play.
+In France, the book has sold 450,000 copies.

 Susanna Alakoski was born in Finland but grew up in Skåne, southern Sweden.
 Her debut novel, Beyond (Svinalängorna), was made into both a film and a play, and has sold over half a million copies.
 It describes life in southern Sweden in the 1960s, in a culture where alcoholism was rife.